-Note for Commissioning with AHF-Viewer (PC commissioning tool) It is always recommended to use the newest version of AHF-Viewer.
-The software can be downloaded at www.schaffner.com in Downloads/Software.
+Note for Commissioning with AHF-Viewer (PC commissioning tool)

+It is always recommended to use the newest version of AHF-Viewer.
+The software can be downloaded at www.schaffner.com in Media Downloads, category Software.

 9.4.1 Common steps for all configurations